-Polo is so associated with the aristocracy that most plebeians just haven’t had contact with it.
+Polo is so associated with the aristocracy in the minds of many and most of us plebeians just haven’t had contact with it.

-Baseball is traditionally one of the hardest to find sports in Buenos Aires.
+Baseball has traditionally been a challenging sport to find in Buenos Aires.

 In the past there were never too many baseball-playing immigrants but when Argentina became famously inexpensive during the previous parallel currency days, Americans descended upon the nation.